TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-02-12-drop-all-service-tags-in-your-nette-and-symfony-applications.md

 ## Get Rid of Tagging in Symfony

-Symfony has very [developed system of service tagging](http://symfony.com/doc/current/reference/dic_tags.html) that is coupled to many internal parts.
+Symfony [has over 40 tags](http://symfony.com/doc/current/reference/dic_tags.html) that are coupled to many internal parts.
 This is barely half of it:

 <img src="/assets/images/posts/2017/decorator/symfony-tags-half.png" class="thumbnail" alt="Tag list">